celestiaorg/orchestrator-relayer/docs/keys.md

 Usage:
   qgb orchestrator keys evm add [flags]

-Flags:
-  -h, --help                help for add
-      --home string         The qgb evm keys home directory --evm-passphrase string   the account passphrase (if not specified as a flag, it will be asked interactively)
 ```

 The passphrase of the key encryption can be passed as a flag.
 But it is advised not to pass it as plain text and instead enter it when prompted interactively.